Saint Louis University's Ph.D. in aviation science is offered in an entirely online format, making it ideal for working professionals.

 Application and Assistantship Deadlines

-The department is only reviewing applications for the fall semester.
-To be considered for enrollment in the fall semester, students should submit their application materials by May 31.
+The department only reviews applications for the fall semester.
+To be considered for enrollment in the fall semester, submit application materials by May 31.

 Admitted students who want to be considered for an assistantship must submit a separate application for assistantship consideration by March 1.

-Once all the materials are received and the online application is complete, the application is reviewed by the Parks College Office of Graduate Education and Research before being sent to the Department of Aviation Science for a recommendation.
+Once the online application is complete, and all the materials are received, the application is reviewed by the Parks College Office of Graduate Education and Research before being sent to the Department of Aviation Science for a recommendation.
 The final decision is made by Parks’ associate dean of graduate education and research.

 Admissions decisions are made based on the background and educational experience of students.
 Applications are reviewed when completed, and decisions are generally made within a few weeks.